Student-centric advice and objective recommendations

 Final thoughts on pre-med requirements

-As you can see, the pre-med track and application process is demanding to say the least.
+As you can see, the pre-med track is demanding to say the least.
 But it’s certainly not impossible.
 Countless students have conquered pre-med and gone on to enjoy rewarding careers as doctors.
 If your dream is to go to medical school, don’t let the rigorous pre-med track and application process stand in your way.

 Related: Grad school financing options